vesavlad/datatools-ui/docs/user/setting-up-aws-servers.md

 If updating the UI files, remember to invalidate the CloudFront instance (this forces an update of the files on CloudFront).

-## Backend server: Load balancer
+## Create an OTP backend load balancer (AWS EC2)

-We recommend using an elastic load balancer (ELB) for deploying/upgrading an OTP server instance without interrupting the current one.
-In doing so, a new server is set up in the background, and when ready (preprocessing done), the new server is added to the load balancer, and the old server removed and destroyed.
+We recommend using an elastic load balancer (ELB) to deploy or upgrade an OTP server instance without interrupting the current one.
+This involves setting up a new server in the background.
+Once it's ready (after preprocessing is complete), the new server is added to the load balancer, and the old server is removed and destroyed.

 The load balancer also allows instantiating multiple OTP servers on large deployments.
 (You can start, add, or remove more than one OTP server to the load balancer.)